Gianluca Clemente

-Gianluca Clemente (born 15 April 1996) is an Italian professional footballer who plays as a right-back for club Pro Vercelli.
+Gianluca Clemente (born 15 April 1996) is an Italian professional footballer who plays as a right-back for club Cosenza.

 Club career

 Coming through the youth sector, Clemente began his career with local club Fano in Serie D. Following a move to Pescara, who promptly loaned him to Macaratese, Clemente joined Grosseto in 2016.
 In November 2016, Grosseto finalized the sale of Clemente to Fermana.

 Clemente moved back to Fano in the last day of the 2019 January transfer window.
 On 2 September 2019, he joined Carpi on a two-year deal.
 Clemente returned to Fermana in January 2020, who then sold him to Pro Vercelli on 5 October 2020, in a swap deal with Lorenzo Grossi.

 On 29 August 2023, Clemented joined Ancona on loan.